numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 Some special methods and attributes are used by arrays in order to facilitate the interoperation of sub-types with the base ndarray type.

-.. note:: XXX: some of the documentation below needs to be moved to the
-               reference guide.

 The __array_finalize\__ method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^